The Seventh Victim: Filming

-Mark Robson, a Canadian editor who had worked as an assistant on Citizen Kane, was signed to direct the film, his directorial debut.
-It was shot over 24 days at RKO's Gower Street studio in Los Angeles, California, beginning on May 5, 1943, and concluding on May 29.
+Jacques Tourneur, who had previously directed a trio of horror films for Lewton at RKO—Cat People, I Walked with a Zombie, and The Leopard Man—was originally slated to direct The Seventh Victim.
+However, Mark Robson, a Canadian editor who had worked as an assistant on Citizen Kane, was signed to direct instead, marking his directorial debut.
+It was shot over 24 days at RKO's Gower Street studio in Los Angeles, from May 5 to 29, 1943.
 The opening scene at the boarding school used the set featured in RKO's The Magnificent Ambersons, released the year before.

 Post-production

 Mark Robson and John Lockert made multiple edits to the film during post-production, according to Lewton and Bodeen, resulting in a slightly "disjointed" narrative.
 Lewton's son spoke about this in a 2003 interview:

 According to Joel Siegel in Val Lewton: The Reality of Terror (1973), four key scenes were cut from the film, contributing to its narrative incoherence; among them are a sequence in which Gregory visits Mary at the kindergarten where she works, and Mary admits to him, "It would be easier if Jacqueline were dead."
 At the beginning of another scene—which remains in the final cut—Mary's supervisor says to her, "Aren't you the popular one?
 You've a visitor again," the last word making it clear she'd had an earlier visitor, Ward.
 A second excised scene features Judd visiting Natalie Cortez, pretending to be interested in joining the Palladists.
 The two discuss philosophical matters, mainly the notion that if good exists, evil exists, and one is free to choose between the two.
 Cortez reveals that she became a Palladist because "Life has betrayed us.
 We've found that there is no heaven on earth, so we must worship evil for evil's sake."

 In a third excised scene, Judd again visits Natalie, indicating that he wishes to join the Palladists.
 In conversation, Judd unintentionally reveals that Jacqueline is staying with Mary at the rooming house.
 This makes the audience aware that the Palladists were able to trace Jacqueline to Mary's room to kidnap her.
 In the truncated theatrical print, how the Palladists found Jacqueline is left unclear.
 In a final scene that followed Jacqueline's suicide, Mary, Gregory, and Jason meet at the Dante restaurant.
 Gregory and Mary go off together, leaving Jason standing before the restaurant's mural of Dante and Beatrice, making clear his failure as an artist and lover.
 He says to himself: "I am alive, yet every hope I had is dead.
 Death can be good.
 Death can be happy.
 If I could speak like Cyrano ... then perhaps, you might understand."